darktable-org/dtdocs/content/slideshow/usage.md

 ---

-**Hint:** To take full advantage of your screen size, put darktable into fullscreen mode by pressing `F11` and hide the border-controls by pressing the key `b`.
+**Hint:** To take full advantage of your screen size, put darktable into fullscreen mode by pressing F11 and hide the border-controls by pressing the B key.

 ---